hansliss/SensibleRAM/README.md

 # SensibleRAM

 ## NOTE: This doesn't currently work in a real VIC-20, since the address decoding for the VIA chips is incomplete, so they collide with this memory!
+I'm testing another patch to take care of that problem.

 _A RAM expansion to make your VIC-20 more sensible_